nganiet/mcp-vercel/README.md

 - `vercel-get-environments` - Access project environment variables
 - `vercel-create-custom-environment` - Create custom environments for projects
 - `vercel-list-projects` - List all projects with pagination
+- `vercel-find-project` - Find a specific project by ID or name
+- `vercel-get-project-domain` - Get information about a specific domain within a project
 - `vercel-list-all-teams` - List all accessible teams
 - `vercel-create-team` - Create a new team with custom slug and name